lightningWhite/WeatherAndEMFSensingStation/readme.md

 the charging circuit is not shielded.
 Since it is plugged into the Raspberry Pi, this unshielded circuit would throw off the EMF readings.

+When the weather and EMF sensing station is started with the `startWeatherStation.sh` script, the real-time output will be written to a log file by the name of the time the weather station was started and be written to the /logs directory in the repository.
+Log messages are written to stdout and should capture most of the problems that may arise while the weather station is running.
+This can assist in debugging.

 ## Data Logging

 As the weather station runs, it will log readings from all of the sensors at a